FAQ Coordinated IT Operations

 5. How will the departmental IT managers be affected by the project?

 There will still be a need for local support.One of the project's intentions is that these employees should be able to focus more on departmental IT issues rather than working with basic infrastructure network and server operations.
 IT managers in Flemingsberg have been transferred to the IT Office and have their principal place of work in Flemingsberg.
-There will be a similar set up for the IT managers working at the departments moving into Biomedicum.
+There is a similar set up for the IT managers working at the departments in Biomedicum.